I’m a Celebrity 2021 cast: Full list of contestants

 The hit ITV reality show relocated from the Australian jungle to Wales for its most recent series as a result of the pandemic, and will do so again for the 2021 edition.

-I’m a Celebrity will return to ITV on 21 November.
+I’m a Celebrity airs at 9pm on ITV.
 Find out more about the contestants here.

 Join our new commenting forum